 Ok, this might be the easiest salad I’ve ever made.
 If you have the croutons ready, it literally takes five minutes to make, counting washing and drying the kale.
-An easy healthy fix for any day.
+The almond ricotta and kale salad is an easy healthy fix for any day.

 Easy Almond Ricotta and Kale Salad

 - 2/3 cup croutons (you need olive oil, dry rosemary and garlic powder)